bharatmicrosystems/kubernetes-nginx-service-discovery/README.md

 ```

 ## Testing the setup
-The tests consists of a sample backend application which we would be running on a container, however you are free to spin up a VM and install NGINX in the VM to see this working.
+The tests consist of a sample backend application which we would be running on a container, however, you are free to spin up a VM and install NGINX in the VM to see this working.

 ```
 #Setup the backend